 As a strength coach I’ve often coached groups and individuals that were truly mentally tough.
 At the same time, I’ve had my share of those groups and individuals that were easily distracted and seemingly lacking in the mental toughness department.
 It’s with the latter group in particular where I like to see if we can discover their mental toughness.

-This is the case because nearing the end of training is something most consistent trainees can sense and when I really want to make them uncomfortable I’ll extend the finisher to test their attitude and mental toughness.
+This is the case because nearing the end of training is something most consistent students can sense and when I really want to make them uncomfortable I’ll extend their finisher to test their attitude and mental toughness.
 As an example I’ll spring on them a finisher consisting of a burnout set of push ups and just when they think they have finished for the day I’ll spring on them another burn out set of push ups.
 Then I’ll do another set and yet another.
 It can go on and on.
-Yeah it sucks, but they’ll discover whether they are mentally tough enough to endure, or not.
+Yeah it sucks, but they’ll discover whether they are mentally tough enough to endure it, or not.

 Another great way to do this is with a conditioning interval.
 As soon as the day ends I’ll have them jump rope for extended intervals combining lighter skips with more intense high knee runs.
 Sometimes I won’t even bother with a rope and I’ll just have them skip in place and randomly call out when they are to bound and when they are to start their high knee runs intermittently in the middle of the skipping round.
 I’ve included a brief demonstration with me performing this here.